 These are two different coating systems designed for two different applications.
-Architectural coating systems based on Kynar® PVDF are applied as a liquid spray and are optimized for long-term UV exposure.
-These systems typically contain both a PVDF and an acrylic component.
+Architectural coating systems based on Kynar® PVDF are applied as a liquid spray and are optimized for long-term UV exposure and provide excellent color retention over long periods of time in outdoor exposure.

-The Kryptonar™ PVDF powder coating system is designed for industrial applications where coating exposure to elevated temperature and aggressive chemicals are expected.
-Our industrial powder coatings are applied using an electrostatic powder gun or with a fluidized bed on a pre-heated metal surface.
+The Kryptonar™ PVDF powder coating system is designed for industrial applications where coatings are exposed to elevated temperatures and aggressive chemicals.
+Our industrial powder coatings are applied using an electrostatic powder gun or with a fluidized bed onto a pre-heated metal surface.
 Subsequent coating cycles can build thickness in excess of 100 mils (2.5mm).

 Other companies offer a PVDF powder coating product.
 Why should I use Kryptonar™ instead of something else?